foundata/guidelines/licensing-how-to-apply.md

 This project is licensed under GNU General Public License v3.0 or later (SPDX-License-Identifier: `GPL-3.0-or-later`), see [`LICENSES/GPL-3.0-or-later.txt`](./LICENSES/GPL-3.0-or-later.txt) for the full text.

-Almost all files have a machine readable `SDPX-License-Identifier:` comment denoting its respective license(s) or an equivalent entry in an accompanying `.license` file.
+Almost all files have a machine-readable `SDPX-License-Identifier:` comment denoting its respective license(s) or an equivalent entry in an accompanying `.license` file.
 Some files which will not be part of a release (like changelog or build fragments) or documentation usually do not have a license notice.
 This conforms to the [REUSE specification](https://reuse.software/spec/).
 ```

-Replace `YYYY` with the year of the first release (even if the project was only released internally) and adapt the mentioned license, filenames and links as needed.
+Replace `YYYY` with the year of the first release or [code contribution](https://reuse.readthedocs.io/en/latest/scripts.html#starting-point-of-the-codebase) and adapt the mentioned license, filenames and links as needed.

 Feel free to add additional author information not suitable for the [inline license notice](#license-header) as additional section: